 Have you ever been in a situation where you are really feeling all the feelings in the world, but you just can’t let them out because you are afraid you’ll be judged or that your feelings will hurt somebody else’s?
-I’m sure you have, at some point in your life.
-An LDR poses a bigger ”risk” for one’s feelings going unexpressed, or masked under happiness or another positive emotion.
-How do you express your true feelings in an LDR without hurting your significant other then?
+I’m sure you have.
+At some point in your life, I’m sure you were emotional how to express love in a long distance relationship.

 It’s important for your own health to be truthful about what you’re feeling.
 Letting emotions such as anger or sadness pile up underneath can have a rather negative effect on you.
 This can project into your relationship and make matters much, much worse than you originally thought they could even get.
 When you collect emotions without letting them out, you risk burning out and just having a breakdown at the most inconvenient moment.
 We don’t want that as human beings, but often times, we are also too scared to express our feelings truthfully when we are feeling them, without hiding and denying them.

 Being open should be a crucial part of any relationship, but it’s especially important in a long distance relationship.
 I always put an emphasis on this in all of my articles because it is that important, at least to me personally.
 However, I understand that it can be hard to be open with someone.
 Openness is very intimate; it can take a while before you actually trust someone, especially in the beginning of the relationship, or if you’re coming from rather traumatic grounds.
 I’m going to try to help you out with this.